srutinadar26/Blog/README.md

-# 🌙 Sruti | A Digital Sanctuary of Words
+# 🌙 Sruti's Blog | A Digital Sanctuary of Words

-> "Not everything is meant to be loud.
-Some things are meant to be felt."
+> A soft corner of the internet where words rest, breathe, and become something more

 🔗 **Live Site:** https://blog-g9xh.vercel.app/
 💻 **Repository:** https://github.com/srutinadar26/Blog